 Enthusiasts are the subset of the church who are active in the conversion of unbelievers.
 They are “infected” with religion and pass it on to their friends, family and contacts.
-The result is the religion spreads like a disease, and the church grows.
+The result is that religion spreads like a disease, and the church grows.
 Growth ceases because enthusiasts lose their infectious enthusiasm and are thus unable to convert people fast enough from the shrinking pool of unbelievers.
 These hypotheses can be expressed in the system dynamics diagram of the limited enthusiasm model:

 There are three categories of people: unbelievers, enthusiasts (or active believers) and inactive believers.
-These correspond to the susceptible, infected and removed categories in the spread of a disease.
+These correspond to the susceptible, infected and removed categories in the spread of an infectious disease.

 Understanding the dynamics of revival by analogy with the spread of disease.
 Revival growth threshold – how a small number of enthusiasts can make a big difference.